karafka/worker-glass/README.md

 ### WorkerGlass::Reentrancy

-If you want to provide reentrancy for your workers, just prepend WorkerGlass::Reentrancy to your worker and define **after_failure** method that will be executed uppon failure:
+If you want to provide reentrancy for your workers, just prepend WorkerGlass::Reentrancy to your worker and define **after_failure** method that will be executed upon failure:

 ```ruby
 class Worker3